 Jumairy’s work has been presented through residencies and exhibitions across the region and internationally.
 He was commissioned for the inaugural ‘UAE Unlimited’ exhibition A Public Privacy (2015) and Is Old Gold?
 (2017), both at DUCTAC in Dubai.
 In 2015/16 he participated in the Art Dubai A.i.R. programme in collaboration with Delfina Foundation and Tashkeel, which culminated in an installation and performance work at the Art Dubai fair.
 A residency with Maraya Arts Centre resulted in BRZ5, his first solo exhibition in Milan, Italy organised by FARE Arte.
 His work has been collected and supported by Barjeel Art Fundation and Maraya Art Centre as well as being acquired by private collectors.

 (b.
 1984, Jeddah, Saudi Arabia, lives and works Dubai, UAE)

 Khalid’s work has been exhibited in regional solo exhibitions at Tashkeel (2017, Dubai, UAE) and Grey Noise (2016, Dubai, UAE).
 Selected group exhibition participation includes ARCO Madrid (2018, Madrid, Spain), the 6th Edition of Athens Biennale (2018, Athens, Greece) Art Jameel (2018, Dubai, UAE), VITRINE (2016, Basel, Switzerland).
 She has been a resident at the International Studio and Curatorial Program (2015, New York, USA), Rijksakademie van Beeldende Kunsten (2015, Amsterdam, Netherlands) and Künstlerhaus Büchsenhausen (2015, Innsbruck, Austria).
-She will be joining the Jan van Eyck Academie (Maastricht, Netherlands) for a year-long residency in September 2019.
+She joined the Jan van Eyck Academie (Maastricht, Netherlands) for a year long residency in September 2019.